Previous Humanities Forum 1999-2020

 Images and the Fight for Women’s Voting Rights in the United States – Allison K. Lange, Wentworth Institute of Technology

-Radio Ambulante: Breaking the Language Barrier One Story at a Time – Carolina Guerrero, CEO and co-founder of Radio Ambulante
+Radio Ambulante: Breaking the Language Barrier One Story at a Time (Hispanic Heritage Month)– Carolina Guerrero, CEO and co-founder of Radio Ambulante

 An Odyssey: A Father, a Son, and an Epic (Ancient Studies Week) – Daniel Mendelsohn, Bard College